Micro-Influencer Marketing

 If you’ve never written an influencer brief, you may doubt if it’s worth the extra effort.

 Fair question!
 After all, isn’t that why you’re hiring a creator in the first place?
-Shouldn’t an influencer know this information since you agreed to partner up?
+Shouldn’t an influencer know all of this stuff since you agreed to partner up?

 Well, not necessarily.